Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2019-Release Date: April-16

 We've made huge changes to the schema.org markup we output, adding multiple different types of Schema.
-Be sure to check [https://yoa.st/schema-release-post](our posts on yoast.com about this release)!
+Be sure to check [our posts on yoast.com about this release](https://yoa.st/schema-release-post)!

 #### Enhancements